Jakub-Wilk/postgres-manager/README.md

 ## Config

-Create a TOML file (default: `config.toml` in the same directory) with:
+Create a `config.toml` file in the project directory with the configuration.

+Configuration example:

 ```toml
 [connections.main] # "main" is the connection name here, you can set it to anything